communitiesuk/delta-common-infrastructure/terraform/modules/active_directory/README.md

 When it asks for a database server to use, use `.\SQLEXPRESS`.

 Set up PES on the source domain, step 3 here: <https://aws.amazon.com/blogs/security/how-to-migrate-your-on-premises-domain-to-aws-managed-microsoft-ad-using-admt/>.
 Direct download link: <https://download.microsoft.com/download/a/1/0/a10798d3-cc25-4c32-a393-c06cd9f5d854/pwdmig.msi>

+### Running ADMT

+* Use the scripts in manual_scripts/admt/
+* Import all groups by running get_groups.ps1 on the source DC to generate an include file, and then run ADMT.
+Target the "Groups" OU in the target domain.
+* After completing that big migration, run the tidy_up.ps1 script to finish